The Circuitry

 Microsoft pays $250 million to settle a lawsuit by Swedish pension fund AP7 over the 2022 Activision Blizzard acquisition.
 AP7 argued the $69 billion deal price was too low because it was rushed to avoid fallout from the company's sexual misconduct issues.
 The settlement ends the last legal matters tied to the purchase.

-Microsoft has agreed to pay $250 million to settle a lawsuit tied to its $69 billion acquisition of Activision Blizzard in 2022.
+Microsoft will pay $250 million to resolve litigation brought by a Swedish pension fund over its $69 billion purchase of Activision Blizzard completed in 2022, according to Reuters.

 The payment exceeds the entire development budget of 2020's The Last of Us Part 2.

-The settlement resolves all claims and closes the final chapter of the Activision Blizzard acquisition.
-It exceeds the entire development budget of 2020's The Last of Us Part 2 and includes a statement that “no court or any independent investigation has substantiated any allegations that: there has been systemic or widespread sexual harassment at Activision Blizzard [or] that Activision Blizzard senior executives ignored, condoned, or tolerated a culture of systemic harassment, retaliation, or discrimination.”
+Activision Blizzard had earlier paid $54 million in 2023 to settle a separate California suit alleging discrimination against female employees.
+That agreement contained the declaration that “no court or any independent investigation has substantiated any allegations that: there has been systemic or widespread sexual harassment at Activision Blizzard [or] that Activision Blizzard senior executives ignored, condoned, or tolerated a culture of systemic harassment, retaliation, or discrimination.”

 Why this mattersAI · ~100 words